gvwilson/sensibleadventures/nardica/nardica.md

 "But---why'd he do that?
 Why'd he *do* that!?"
 she cried.
-She shrugged Wales off and ran toward the stern.
+She shrugged Wales off and ran to the stern.
 "What th' hell are you playin' at?" she demanded.